richardanaya/voir/README.md

 # Usage

 We're going to create a simple counter application.

+### Make a store
 Let's start by creating the state for our app.

 ```javascript
 var state = { counter: 0 };